IBM/jenkins101/README.md

 ## Labs

-- Lab01 - Create a Classic Pipeline with Jenkins (Ephemeral) on OpenShift 3
+- Lab01 - Create a Classic Pipeline with Jenkins (Ephemeral) on OpenShift 3, see [Lab01](lab-01/README.md)
 - Lab02 - Create an OpenShift Pipeline with Pipeline Strategy on OpenShift 3